HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

 For this example, we use the `scorpeon` background model to create a background pha file.
 You can choose other models too, if needed.

-The spectra are written to the OUT_PATH directory we set up in the collapsed 'Global Setup: Configuration' subsection above.
+The source and background spectra are written to the OUT_PATH directory we set up in the collapsed 'Global Setup: Configuration' subsection above.

-Note that we set the parameter `updatepha` to `yes`, so that the header of the spectral file is modifered to point to the relevant response and background files.
+Note that we set the parameter `updatepha` to `yes`, so that the header of the spectral file is modified to point to the relevant response and background files.

 ```{code-cell} python
 with contextlib.chdir(OUT_PATH):